mihanizator/developer-site/getting-started.md

 ### Adding your Domain

-Exogress allows to create a subdomain under the `exg.link` or to add your own domain.
+Exogress allows to create a subdomain under the `your_account.exg.link` or to add your own domain.

-Visit `Domain` section in the sidebar, click `Add Domain in `your_domain.exg.link`` and enter desired hostname under your third-level domain, then click `Save`.
+Visit `Domain` section in the sidebar, click `Add Domain in `your_account.exg.link`` and enter desired hostname under your fourth-level domain, then click `Save`.
 Exogress will take care of issuing TLS certificates for you.
 Wait for the certificate status to become `ready` as you won't be able to use the service until that.

 To add your own domain, navigate to the "Custom domains" tab and click `Add Custom Domain`.
-There, provide your custom domain name and sctict transport security expiration period in seconds (recommended is 31536000).
+There, provide your custom domain name and strict transport security expiration period in seconds (recommended is 31536000).
 You can create and delete Mount Points at any time.

 ### Adding Mount Point